 New Jersey is among America's top-paying states for this vocation.
-In fact, according to data from the Occupational Employment Statistics program, the average hourly wage for an auto technician in NJ was $23.38 (about $48,620 yearly) in 2018.
-That was 11 percent higher than the national average for the trade.
+In fact, according to data from the Occupational Employment and Wage Statistics program, the median hourly wage for an auto technician in NJ was $23.05 (about $47,940 yearly) in 2021.*

 And diesel technicians can earn even more.
-The average New Jersey wage in that area of the trade was $26.68 per hour (about $55,500 annually), which was about 13 percent higher than the national average.
+The median New Jersey wage for diesel mechanics was $28.73 per hour (about $59,770 annually), which was about 22 percent higher than the national median.*

 3. You Get to Learn More About What You Love